OogieOrange/project-1-karate-koi/README.md

 The site have been tested and supported on following browsers,

 <br>

 On desktop,

 - Safari
 - Chrome
-- Modzilla Firefox
+- Mozilla Firefox
 - Microsoft Edge

+---

-### 8.1 Code validation
+## 9. Code validation

 <br>